Biographie

 In 2002 she was selected to performe at the "Focus on Youth"-concert at the World Harp Congress in Geneva.

 Since 1999 Maria has been taking harp lessons with Prof. Erika Waardenburg.
-During her final year of high school (Christianeum in Hamburg), she was also
+During her final year of high school, she was also

 a student in the Young Talent class at the "Hochschule für Musik Hamburg" with Prof. Xavier de Maistre.
 After her Abitur (graduation) in 2003, she went to the Interlochen Arts Camp with a full scholarship where she was coached by Lynne Aspnes and participated at a Masterclass of Isabelle Perrin.